Kyle-Jeynes/Laravel-Dockerized/README.md

 - Data persistence
 - Easy CI/DI Integration

+# FAQ

+- I get a HTTP over HTTPS error
+  Please see [Issue #3](https://github.com/Kyle-Jeynes/Laravel-Dockerized/issues/3) that solves this.

+- Laravel `$request->ip()` returns a private IPV4 address and not the real ip.
+  We're looking into using `X-Forward-For` headers to fix this Nginx issue.
+For now, the real IP can be resolved at `$_SERVER['HTTP_X_REAL_IP']`.

+- When will you support other providers?
+  Supporting other providers is an adition that will come sooner than later - its just a case of adding the correct `enviroment` arguments to the Traefik container for your specific provider.
+[Take a look at the docs](https://doc.traefik.io/traefik/v2.0/https/acme/#providers) and you can easily add your own providers, if supported.

 # Installation

 Laravel Dockerized is an out-the-box solution for Traefik deployments over `docker-compose`.